History of audiometry - tuning fork - auditdata

 The Audiogram

-The first audiogram was developed in 1922 by Fletcher and Wegel, the individuals responsible for the first audiometer, alongside the prominent otolaryngologist Dr. Edmund Prince Fowler.
+The first modern audiogram was developed in 1922 by Fletcher and Wegel, the individuals responsible for the first true audiometer, alongside the prominent otolaryngologist Dr. Edmund Prince Fowler.
 The team decided that hearing loss relative to the zero-hearing threshold line would be plotted downward on a graph by frequency of pure tone.
 This was the first time the graphical representation of hearing was presented using a logarithmic scale.

 Present Day

 Audiometry has come a long way since its early beginnings, and the evolution of audiometers has played a crucial role in this progress.
 PC-based are now an essential tool in the diagnosis and management of hearing loss and are used in a variety of settings, including hospitals, clinics, and schools.
 Audiometers have become increasingly sophisticated and now can quickly and accurately produce a wide range of frequencies and intensities, as well as speech stimuli.
 In addition, modern audiometers often have advanced features such as internet connectivity and computerized testing, which allow for more precision and efficiency.
-With a wide range of features like personalized workflows and “nudging,” or reminders during testing – the Primus family of audiometers are ahead of the curve.
+With a wide range of features like personalized workflows and “nudging,” or reminders during testing – the Measure family of audiometers are ahead of the curve.
 These features not only help save clinic time but drive a better experience for your patients.

 As technology continues to advance, it is likely that audiometers will become even more sophisticated and capable of providing more detailed and accurate hearing assessments.
-The Primus family of software and devices remains at the forefront of these advancements, however, from the influence of Bekesy, Hughson, and Westlake on the integrated Auto-Hughson Westlake method to the standards set by the Beasley survey, the history of audiometry is not forgotten.
+The Measure family of software and equipment remains at the forefront of these advancements, however, from the influence of Bekesy, Hughson, and Westlake on the integrated Auto-Hughson Westlake method to the standards set by the Beasley survey, the history of audiometry is not forgotten.

 Other Blogs You Might Enjoy: